 Being placed under investigation can be a stressful and emotional time for those involved.
 During a suspension period or other investigation sound advice can help you ensure you are complying with your contract and following employment law best practice.

 If you’ve been involved with any of the above instances, it’s important to seek legal advice and guarantee you’re aware of all your rights and responsibilities as an employee.
-Contact the team at Williams Graham Carman Lawyers for more information about your workplace queries.
+Contact the team at WGC Lawyers for more information about your workplace queries.

 For legal expertise please contact our team: